HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 If WASM has not used obfuscation and or other techniques that are stripped down while building deliverable then we can use the rust libraries and WebAssembly Binary Toolkit (WABT) to understand the source programming language.

-We enhanced the wasm-stats project and created tool almanac-wasm that helps to download wasm file from the 3rd party server with preferred request parameters for example user-agent, compression method etc, validates the downloaded wasm file and with rust library and WABT (wasm2wat), It  finds the author’s language and populates wasm statistics along with language.
+We enhanced the wasm-stats project and created tool <a hreflang="en" href="https://github.com/nimeshvk/almanac-wasm">`almanac-wasm`</a> that helps to download wasm file from the 3rd party server with preferred request parameters for example user-agent, compression method etc, validates the downloaded wasm file and with rust library and WABT (wasm2wat), It  finds the author’s language and populates wasm statistics along with language.

 For example, [wasm-bindgen](https://crates.io/crates/wasm-bindgen) is a suite of tools that helps to generate high level code Rust-compiled WebAssembly (Wasm) component and JavaScript with name as "wbindgen" so If We import the component from WebAssembly and find "wbindgen" then there is  clearly indication that component in WebAssembly was written in Rust language.